- Certificate Overview

 All US resident applicants must complete their applications one month before the first day of class.
 International applicants must complete their applications two months before the first day of class.

 Continuing Education courses are charged at the same rate whether you are a Texas resident, an out-of-state resident, or an international student.
-All students that enroll through Continuing Studies are charged $1,000 per credit hour, or $9,000 for the Certificate.
+All students that enroll through Continuing Studies are charged $1,000 per credit

 All Continuing Studies applicants must complete their applications one month before the first day of class, which includes a personal statement and a curriculum vitae sent directly to the Associate Director.